You’ll find us on:

 The website stands out with its product subpages, which contain not only aesthetic photos, but also a selection of important parameters.
 As a result, reaching essential information, such as the price or product variants, is as easy as it gets.

-To summarise, the stores of the aforementioned small and large brands are excellent demonstrations of the possibilities offered by Shopware.
+To summarize, the stores of the aforementioned small and large brands are excellent demonstrations of the possibilities offered by Shopware.
 The fact that even though all the brands operate on the same platform, their websites are still visibly different, shows that their developers have obtained the freedom they need to be creative.

 Modern user experience